johnmjkim/ARMv7-assembly-assignment-1/design-document.md

 ![Figure.1 Raindrops](assets/raindrops_image.png)

 Overall, the light show changes over time and engages a viewer for 40 seconds.
 The program works when the microbit is powered over USB and repeats the show forever.
-Each function in libraries uses memory to store data, so the show meets all the project specification.
+Each function in libraries uses memory to store data, so the show meets all the project specifications.

 # How : LED Light On and Off with ARM-v7 Assembly